 In terms of Bi-Directional connection performance using our P20 as the transmitter and the DX220 as the receiver in LDAC (Best effort adaptive bitrate), we could push as far away as any modern smartphone without a hint of drop out which was just excellent.
 Our usual distance is about 10m or slightly less with a wall between the P20 and the DX220.

 However, once we pushed up to Optimized for audio data rates (990kbps) we found the drop out started 1-2 meters earlier with the same setup.
-I wouldn’t be terribly surprised by that and would consider that normal as the adaptive LDAC setting will adjust for strength of signal anyhow.
+I wouldn’t be terribly surprised by that and would consider that normal as the adaptive LDAC setting will adjust for the strength of signal anyhow.

-One thing I have noted is the lack of LDAC labeling when receiving a signal in LDAC mode and the ability to switch those rates to fine tune for stability and performance.
+One thing I have noted is the lack of LDAC labeling when receiving a signal in LDAC mode and the ability to switch those rates to fine-tune for stability and performance.
 These are still tucked away in the developer options which is a hidden option in Android’s main settings.

 The current iBasso DAC driver for Windows 10 will work just fine with the DX220 as well as the DX200.
-You simply need to pick the ASIO driver for iBasso, fire up your relevant software, in this case, JRiver Media Center and press play.
+You simply need to pick the ASIO driver for iBasso, fire up your relevant software, in this case, JRiver Media Center, and press play.
 For those that are worried about latency from movie-based audio or YouTube, I have yet to experience it in our tests

 Bear in mind this is a full Femtosecond oscillator system being deployed here.
-That is two femtosecond oscillators for the XMOS, two Accusilicon femtoseconds for the DAC chips, one femtosecond for the CPU clock.
+That is two femtosecond oscillators for the XMOS, two Accusilicon femtoseconds for the DAC chips, and one femtosecond for the CPU clock.
 This is a serious DAC system in a portable media device and as such the sound is breathtaking for a DAP at this price point.

 We played some Queen DSD64 tracks such as You Took My Breath Away and Who Wants to Live Forever and got a gloriously black background and a superb level of pinpoint detail using our Test IEM, the Solaris.
 The staging performance and level of clarity from the DX220 are immense.